rs-anderson/explicit-alignment-for-vqa-tasks/README.md

 Change the `prefix_length: 10` to `prefix_length: 5` if you want to train T0-3B (n=5).

+The trained model can then be used to generate captions using `src/generate_captions.ipynb`.

 ### Evaluating few-shot performance on VQA2

 **Replicating best results (Table 6.1)**